Kalaratri: Legends

-The complexion of Kalaratri is that of the darkest of nights with bountiful hair and a heavenly shaped form.
+Kalaratri, the fierce and untamed aspect of Goddess Durga. literally meaning 'The Dark Night, which is the embodiment of power with the colour of darkness (black).
 She has four hands—the left two hands hold a scimitar and a thunderbolt and the right two are in the varada (blessing) and abhaya (protecting) mudras.
-She wears a necklace that shines like the moon.
-Kalaratri has three eyes which emanate rays like lightning.
-Flames appear through her nostrils when she inhales or exhales.
-Her mount is the donkey, sometimes considered as a corpse.
-Blue, red and white colours should be used to wear on this day.
+The garland worn her neck shines like moon.
+She has three eyes which emanate rays like lightning.
+Flames come out of her nostrils when she breathes, She wear red robe, Her mount is the donkey.

-The appearance of Kalaratri can be seen as bearing doom for evil-doers.
+The appearance of Kalaratri brings destruction to the wicked.
 But she always bears good fruits for her devotees and should avoid fear when faced with her, for she removes the darkness of worry from life of such devotees.
 Her worship on the seventh day of Navratri is given especially high importance by yogis and sādhakas.

 Prayers

 Mantra

 ॐ देवी कालरात्र्यै नम: